Bananapus/beta-frontend/README.md

 - The user can register their holdings by calling `JB721StakingDistributor.claim(...)`.
 - Allow users to collect rewards by calling `JB721StakingDistributor.collect(...)`.
 Users should be able to claim past rewards by passing previous `_cycle`s

+## Summary

+`721-staking-delegate`: Governance NFTs (stake your JBX/NANA/ETC) and vote in onchain (or offchain) governance `Distributor`: Distribute rewards to governance users directly (not to their DAO) `Tentacles`: Supercharge the above 2 and allow NFT holders to do the same thing on other chains (ex.
+Optimism, Arbitrum, Polygon, BASE)

 ## bananapus-721-delegate

 Stake by paying a project with an attached `banapus-721-staking-delegate`.
 The staking delegate only accepts payments of a defined `stakingToken`.